Deepshikha252/Sell-my-Car/README.md

 ## Features

+- User Authentication, Private route, Dashboards for Admin, Buyers and Sellers, Payment Gateway
+- Technology Used: React.js, Tailwind CSS, Node.js, Express, MongoDB, Firebase, Stripe
+- Different dashboard for admin , sellers and buyers.
+- Buyers can book a item and pay through car to confirm purchase.
+- Sellers can add, remove and update their car for sell and advertise them in home section.
+- Admin can see all buyers and sellers and remove them.
+- Each item has a feature 'Report to admin', admin can remove reported items.
+- All the service and review data is fetched from api with express and mongodb in backend.

 - Different dashboard for admin , sellers and buyers.
 - Buyers can book a item and pay through car to confirm purchase.
 - Sellers can add, remove and update their car for sell and advertise them in home section.